LoreBadTime/8088-interpreter/README.md

-# 8088-transaltion-layer
+# 8088-interpreter
-converts 8088 assembly instructions into python writed functions(like an interpreter)
+python 8088 interpreter

-#THE PROJECT IS UNCOMPLETED
+# THE PROJECT IS UNCOMPLETED

-the main idea was to convert readable 8088 Assembly language and run it simultated in a tiny interpreter
+the main idea was to convert readable 8088 Assembly language into python functons and run the codesimultated into a tiny interpreter

-#features
+# whats working
+nothing since 8088 instructions needs to be compiled

+# implemented instructions

+ADD